Protecting Land and Water in Our Community since 1961

-The Hanover Conservancy is a private, non-profit organization focused on land conservation in Hanover NH.
+The Hanover Conservancy is a private, non-profit organization focused on land conservation in Hanover, NH.
 The Conservancy is dedicated to the conservation of land and water, and to deepening the appreciation of natural resources for the benefit of the Hanover community and beyond.
 We achieve our mission with programs in land conservation, active land stewardship, environmental education and support for conservation oriented public policies.

 We work in partnership with landowners, town government, other conservation groups, and developers to find conservation opportunities and solutions in our town.
 The Conservancy can protect land through ownership, conservation easement or identifying other conservation resources.
 Contact us at (603) 643-3433 or visit our offices at 71 Lyme Road, Hanover NH 03755 to learn more.